AshainS/Assginment/README.md

 ### Usage

 1. **Registration**:
-  - Access the registration page via http://localhost:8080/student-management-system/register.jsp.
+  - Access the registration page via http://localhost:8082/DynamicWebAppAssignment/Register.jsp.
   - Fill in the username, password, and confirm password fields and submit.

 2. **Login**:
-  - Access the login page via http://localhost:8080/student-management-system/login.jsp.
+  - Access the login page via http://localhost:8082/DynamicWebAppAssignment/Login.jsp.
   - Enter the registered username and password to log in.

 3. **Student CRUD Operations**:
-  - After logging in, you will be redirected to the home page.
+  - After logging in, you will be redirected to the home/Dashboard page.
+  - Then go to Student Details option in the left section to operate CRUD operations.
+  - Use the View Records button to view student records.
-  - Use the Student Details button to view, create, update, or delete student records.
+  - Use the Add Records button to add new student records.
+  - Use Edit/Delete option in the table to edit/delete the particular record.

 ### Acknowledgements